South Pacific Cruises to the Pacific Islands

 Cruise New Caledonia and Australia’s Pacific East Coast

-Explore the French overseas territory of New Caledonia, which is now classified as a special collectivity as it gains a measure of independence.
-Cruise the South Pacific island chain from the ports of Brisbane or Sydney on the Australian mainland in seven nights, with options to spend up to two weeks on board you cruise ship.
+Explore the French overseas territory of New Caledonia.
+Classified as a special collectivity by France, New Caledonia gained a measure of independence.
+Cruise the South Pacific island chain from the ports of Brisbane or Sydney on the Australian mainland in seven nights.
+There are options to spend up to two weeks on board your cruise ship.
 The Pacific eastern coastline of Australia can also be explored from nearby New Zealand, beginning in the northern city of Auckland and taking in Brisbane, Sydney, Airlie Beach and Newcastle.

 Fiji Islands Cruises